Diet And Exercise Matters For Cancer Prevention

 It was found that, the longer the women were overweight, the higher their risk for obesity-related cancers and they are namely:

 For every 10 years of being in the overweight (BMI>25) as an adult, one increases their risk by 7%.

-These results support our message to everyone, that is NEVER too late to take action to lower your risk by avoiding weight gain or even to lose weight if you are currently above average.
-Due to the fact cancer takes years to develop, it is more critical for us to take control over our lifestyle and to establish good habits in our diet and be diligent in keeping active with proper strength and cardiovascular training.
-The earlier you start the better it will be, so that you will not have to store the excess body fat for a longer period of time.
+These results support our message to everyone, that it is NEVER too late to take action to lower your risk by avoiding weight gain or even to lose weight if you are currently above average.
+Due to the fact that cancer takes years to develop, it is more critical for us to take control over our lifestyle and to establish good habits in our diet and be diligent in keeping active with proper strength and cardiovascular training.
+The earlier you start the better it will be so that you will not have to store the excess body fat for a longer period of time.
 Whether your weight is at a healthy level, or you’ve been gaining more that is right for you, now is the right time to take action to NOT gain more weight.

 Furthermore, the degree of overweight seems to play an important role in the risk of developing cancer, especially for endometrial cancer.
 Although the observational nature of the study precludes inferring causality or making clinical recommendations, the findings suggest that reducing overweight duration in adulthood could reduce cancer risk.
 If this is true, health care teams should recognize the potential of obesity management in cancer prevention, regardless of the age of the patient.

 Study: Every decade of being overweight up cancer risk for women.
 Alice RD.
 Our Blog-American Institute of Cancer Research.
 17th Aug 2016

 It is not confusing.
 Diet and exercise matter for cancer prevention.
 Our Blog- American Institute of Cancer Research.
 12th August 2016

 Duration of Adulthood Overweight, Obesity, and Cancer Risk in the Women’s Health Initiative: A Longitudinal Study from the United States.
 Published 16th August 2016.